zannloo/tp/docs/UserGuide.md

 <box type="success" seamless>

 #### Output if command succeeds
-- Displays message indicating successful creation and information of the new group.
+- Displays message indicating successful creation of group, along with details of the new group.

 </box>